We stand with Ukraine to help keep people safe. Join us

 Clario Anti Spy features a suite of powerful security tools that work in synergy to protect your phone from spying and other threats.
 For Android users, it offers a Spyware scan that can find hidden spyware on your device.
 And for iOS users, it provides a Device system check feature that looks for jailbreaking—a clear sign you might have spyware.

-Here’s how to use Clario Anti Spy’s Spyware scan on an Android device:
+Here’s how to use Clario Anti Spy’s Spyware scan to stop people from spying on your phone:

-- Wait for the scan to complete, then remove any spy apps that Clario Anti Spy has uncovered.
+3. Wait for the scan to complete, then remove any spy apps Clario Anti Spy has uncovered.

 Here’s how to use Clario Anti Spy’s Device system check on your iOS phone: